huaweicodelabs/AnalyticsKit/Android/Analytics_android_Java_SampleCode/readme.md

 ## Introduction
-Hmsanalyticskitdemo provides an example of integrating HUAWEI Analytics Kit with an app.
-It illustrates how to collect predefined events and custom events to improve user engagement and user preference.
+HmsAnalyticsKitDemo is a app that applying HUAWEI Hianalytics SDK used for showing how to collect user engagement and user preference.
 [Read more about Hianalytics](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/introduction-0000001050745149).

 ## Getting Started